brettmillerb/brettmillerb.github.io/_posts/2021/11/2021-11-16-git-add-patch.md

  <!--more-->

 +### git add
-+Normally working on a change within a project, you will make and save the changes in your file then using `git add` you will add the changes you just made to your index.
++Normally working on a change within a project....etc

 (1/3) Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]?
 ```